ninchat/ninchat-api/api.md

 - `notifications` : object

-	Enables audio, email, desktop and GCM/APNs notifications for channel, hightlight and/or private messages:
+	Enables desktop, audio, email and GCM/APNS notifications for channel, hightlight and/or private messages:

 		"notifications": {